TomaszKostecki-git/DVH_info_gatherer/README.md

 # DVH_info_gatherer
-Get data and paramethers (like V95 in PTV) to one Excel file from multiple Monaco generated DVH.csv files
+Get data and paramethers (like V95 in PTV) to one Excel file from multiple Monaco RT system generated DVH.csv files

 Needed imports